Ralph Patt: Guitars with seven and eight strings

-Major-thirds tuning has a smaller scope than standard guitar tuning, and so Patt started using seven-string guitars, which enabled major-thirds tuning to have the E−e' range of the standard tuning.
+Major-thirds tuning covers a smaller range of notes than standard guitar tuning, and so Patt started using seven-string guitars, which enabled major-thirds tuning to have the E−e' range of the standard tuning.
 He first experimented with a wide-neck Mango guitar from the 1920s, which he modified to have seven strings in 1963.
 In 1967 he purchased a seven-string by José Rubio.
 Patt used major-thirds tuning when he performed as a session musician in New York City after 1965.

-Later, he purchased six-string archtop hollow-body guitars that were then modified by luthiers to have wider necks, wider pickups, and eight strings.
-Patt's Gibson ES-150 was modified by Vincent "Jimmy" DiSerio, a luthier who worked in the firm of John D'Angelico, c.
+Later, he purchased six-string archtop guitars and had them modified to wider necks, wider pickups, and eight strings.
+Patt's Gibson ES-150 was modified by Vincent "Jimmy" DiSerio, who worked in the firm of John D'Angelico, c.
 1965.
-Luthier Saul Koll modified a sequence of guitars: a 1938 Gibson Cromwell, a Sears Silvertone, a c.
-1922 Mango archtop, a 1951 Gibson L-50, and a 1932 Epiphone Broadway; for Koll's modifications, custom pickups accommodated Patt's wide necks and high G♯ (equivalently A♭); custom pickups were manufactured by Seymour Duncan and by Bill Lawrence.
+Luthier Saul Koll modified several guitars for Patt: a 1938 Gibson Cromwell, a Sears Silvertone, a c.
+1922 Mango archtop, a 1951 Gibson L-50, and a 1932 Epiphone Broadway; Koll's modifications included custom pickups to accommodate Patt's wide necks and high G♯ string; the pickups were manufactured by Seymour Duncan and by Bill Lawrence.

-Besides these guitars, Patt regularly played other stringed instruments as a recording musician: classical guitar, 12-string guitar, 6-string bass guitar, mandolin, banjo, and oud.
-Patt stated that "the only guys that didn't have to double on dates were the Tony Mottolas and the Johnny Smiths"; Tony Mottola and Johnny Smith were famous jazz guitarists, and "doubling" refers to a musician's switching from one instrument to another, particularly within a family of instruments.
+Besides these guitars, Patt regularly played other stringed instruments on recordings: classical guitar, 12-string guitar, 6-string bass guitar, mandolin, banjo, and oud.
+Patt stated that "the only guys that didn't have to double on dates were the Tony Mottolas and the Johnny Smiths"; Tony Mottola and Johnny Smith were famous jazz guitarists, and "doubling" refers to a musician's switching from one instrument to another (particularly within a family of instruments) during the same concert or recording.
 Patt worked primarily as a studio musician from 1970 to 1975.

 Scholarship

 Patt developed a webpage with extensive information about major-thirds tuning.
 This webpage was part of a website with extensive information for jazz guitarists.
 Patt's website published his Vanilla book, which contains the chord progressions for four hundred jazz standards, from "After you've gone" to "Zing! went the strings".
 Its title refers to "Just play the vanilla changes", advice to young pianists from Lester Young.
 It was updated in 2008.

 His website followed earlier contributions to guitar scholarship and instruction.
 In 1962, Patt wrote his Guitar chord dictionary (1962).
-Living in New York City in the 1960s, he studied with Chuck Wayne, with whom he wrote The guitar appreggio dictionary (1965), one of the bestselling titles from the music-publishing firm of Henry Adler.
+Living in New York City in the 1960s, he studied with Chuck Wayne, with whom he wrote The guitar arpeggio dictionary (1965), which became one of the top-selling titles for its publisher, Henry Adler.